WildBoni/ng-bk-manager/README.md

-# Angular Book Manager (BKMNGR) - UNDER DEVELOPMENT
+# Angular Book Manager (NGBKMNGR) - UNDER DEVELOPMENT

 Angular Book Manager is an open-source online database where you can store your books.